iltommi/qdb-documentation/source/api/c.rst

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param node: A pointer to a qdb_remote_node_t structure designating the node to get the topology from
+    :param uri: A pointer to a null terminated string in the format "qdb://host:port".
-    :type node: const qdb_remote_node_t *
+    :type uri: const char *
     :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the topology string.
     :type content: const char **
     :param content_length: A pointer to a size_t that will be set to the topology string length, in bytes.